Charts and Graphs

 Ledger chart tools

-Tools built for Ledger or other PTA apps can sometimes be adapted to work with hledger also; or, hledger data can be exported to be read by Ledger.
+Tools built for Ledger can sometimes be adapted to work with hledger also; or, hledger data can be exported to Ledger-readable files.
+Eg:

 ploterific

 ploterific (stack install hvega-theme ploterific) produces simple charts, in a HTML file that uses the Vega-Lite javascript library.
 Charts can also be saved as SVG or PNG.
-An example:
+Here's a detailed example:

 hledger -f examples/bcexample.hledger bal -O csv -N expenses -3 cur:USD \